Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Spectra Estimation of Graphs in .

 \subsection{Brualdi-Type Regions}

-In this section we extend a result of Varga \cite{Varga09} which is itself an extension of a result of Brualdi \cite{Brualdi82} relating the spectrum of a graph with complex weights to its cycle structure.
-In order to state this result we need the following.
+In this section we first extend a result of Varga \cite{Varga09}, which is itself an extension of a result of Brualdi \cite{Brualdi82}.
+This result of Varga relates the spectrum of a graph with complex weights to its cycle structure.
+We then show that the same can be done for the original result of Brualdi.